BarrensZeppelin/SKAuctioneer/readme.md

 Refer to the guide in-game on how to perform other tasks such as setting the Channel which SKAuctioneer should use.

 #### For everyone else:
-Once an auction has started and the auctioned item is to your liking, do hesitate to whisper the SKAuctioneer host your status on the item.
+Once an auction has started and the auctioned item is to your liking, do not hesitate to whisper the SKAuctioneer host your status on the item.
 Simply `/w [SKA Host] <need/greed>` and SKAuctioneer will automatically update your status or add you to the list of needers/greeders.
+For instance: if I wanted the item, but not enough to let go of my SK position, I would type `/w Apoulsen greed` (In this example Apoulsen is the `[SKA Host]`)
+If I were to change my mind and decide that I really wanted the item, I could just change to need by typing `/w Apoulsen need`.
+**Keep in mind** that you can not change your status to greed after you have already needed!

 Now that you know how to control the SKAuctioneer AddOn, start using it!